Clifton H. Rodriquez is a certified public accountant (CPA) by profession, but a passionate Bible scholar. He believes in studying the Word.

 Refuting Baxter From A Biblical Viewpoint

 All of Baxter's work can be refuted from a biblical basis.
 I do not believe for one second that she had any dreams where Christ gave her a tour of "Hell".
 Why?
 Because Hell does not exist.
-When I say Hell, I mean the Hell as described by way of the Gospel according to the Greek writer Luke.
-It should be obvious to anyone who read her works that she had a Catholic upbringing which is clearly depicted in her works.
+When I say Hell, I mean Hell as described by way of the Gospel according to the Greek writer Luke.
+It should be obvious to anyone who would read her works that she had a Catholic upbringing, which is clearly depicted in her works; very much similar to Luke, who reportedly was raised in the "Hellenistic Way".
 She makes ridiculous statements like: "the soul lives forever", "the soul never dies", and "the soul spends eternity in heaven or hell" (these statements are refuted by Ezekiel 18:4, Matthew 10:28, John 3:13-16 and Romans 6:23 as well as Psalm 37:22).
 Sound familiar.
 This woman's dream (from her one of her earlier works from 1976) is Luke 16:19-32; it is an expansion or enrichment of the parable.
 It is obvious to me that she is trying to advance Satan's Great Deception (see Gen. 3:4) as did Origin (lived from 185 to 254 AD), Thomas Aquinas and Augustine.
 God made men as mortal beings with conditional immortality.
 When the first man, Adam, sinned against God in the Garden of Eden, they were cast out of the Garden, and their fate was sealed (see Genesis 3:22).
 God took measures to ensure that man could not inherit eternal life (or immortality) via the "back door" so to speak.
 However, in the Second Century AD, Origen, who admired Plato and thus Socrates, started a prolific campaign to convince Christendom that they were indeed more than what God made; he convinced a significant number of believers that they had an immortal soul which survived death, and ascended to Heaven or descended to Hell after death (i.e., death brought on by Adam's sin).
 The soul Origen reasoned was the consciousness of man, that part of him so to speak that could never die (see Ezekiel 18:4, Matthew 10:28).
 Origen's writings reinforced Satan's lie to Eve (see Genesis 3:4).
 It is interesting to know that all of the Bible patriarchs beginning with Abraham noted that man was nothing but dust (Gen 18:27).
 Job reasoned too that without God, he was doomed to the grave, but understood that God would keep his promise to him (Job 14:14).
 David lamented likewise in Psalm 6 and 16.
 David knew that God would not abandon him to "Sheol', or "the Great Pit"; David understood too that Christ would make it possible for him to be resurrected and transformed.
 David's son King Solomon in his writing acknowledged the uselessness of the dead.
 He wrote in Ecclesiastes 9:4-10 that the dead knew not that they were dead.
 Once the spirit left the man and ascended to God (Eccles.
 12:7), the clay would become dust again and return to the earth from whence it came.
 It did not survive biological death in the form of a non-existent conscious soul that either would ascend to Heaven or descend to Hell to endure torment and torture at the hands of Satan.
 Even Satan in the first Chapter of Job denied that he resided in this so-called Hell (Read J

 Is Baxter the 21st Century Origen?